How We Make Our Bacon!

 And, as the “L” board makes it’s way down the line, there are folks along the way making sure each package is perfect… perfectly aligned and ready to be wrapped in film.

 Into the machine that wraps it up, and out it comes!
 Now, this area of the line was difficult for me to photograph.
 (Bummer!)
-But waiting on the other side of that machine for the now perfectly wrapped up packages of bacon is the amazing Caroline.
-Caroline has been with Pederson’s for 10+ years.
-I’m told that she can tell if the package is weight-wise incorrect by feel alone.
+But waiting on the other side of that machine for the now perfectly wrapped up packages of bacon is the quality control expert.
+I’m told they can tell if the package is weight-wise incorrect by feel alone.
 Wow!
 That’s pretty impressive to me.
 We are talking ounces here… or a portion of an ounce.
 I’d love to have that skill.
 I really, really would.
 Maybe that would be my superhero power if I could choose one. 🙂

 Once the metal detector gives the all clear, the cases are stacked on pallets and ready to be shipped to your local grocery store.